Advertising vs. Marketing: What’s The Difference?

-Overall, advertising and marketing positions are doing well.
-Check out what the Bureau of Labor Statistics has to say about median salary and projected job growth for these titles:
+Overall, both the advertising and marketing fields appear to be solid spaces to build a career.
+Check out what the Bureau of Labor Statistics has to say about median salary and projected job growth for these occupations:

 Now that you know the answers to some of the key questions regarding advertising versus marketing, take some time to evaluate which of these jobs might be best for you.
 Fortunately for you, there are some tell-tale signs to look for.

-*BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed October 2022]https://www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.